avengerandy/Text2Focus/README.md

 ![full_mode.png](https://raw.githubusercontent.com/avengerandy/Text2Focus/master/img/full_mode.png)

 - **Fill Mode** is similar to CSS's `cover`, which stretches the image to cover the entire container while maintaining the aspect ratio.
 In this case, you can use `SlidingWindowScanner`.
 Technically, multi-objective optimization is not strictly necessary for this mode, since the goal is inherently geometric.
-However, to maintain a consistent interface across different modes, the implementation still evaluates three objective dimensions and returns a ParetoFront.
+However, to maintain a consistent interface across different modes, the implementation still evaluates three objective dimensions and returns a ParetoFront (4 same images).
 You can check `ScannerFocusTemplate` in `template.py` for more details.

 #### Conclusion